Abu-Lut/Med-Logger/Readme.md

 1. Serves medication information to the front end (https://med-logger.herokuapp.com/)
 2. Sends notifications to a family telegram channel

-A Telegram bot API is used to send notifications to a=the telegram channel, if she forgets to update her medication status to "taken" in the website (hosted through heroku), this process repeats at 5 minute intervals until she takes her medication.
+A Telegram bot API is used to send notifications to the telegram channel if she forgets to update her medication status to "taken" in the website (hosted through heroku).
+This process repeats at 5 minute intervals for 1 hour until she takes her medication.

 The backend runs this process during her medication times (morning, afternoon or night) using a cron job package in nodejs.